philiplinden/symbaroum-vault/_Bricks of Symbaroum/Stories/Chasing Ghosts.md

 [[anadea]] nearly makes it out. but [[Father Elfeno|elfeno]] is on her heels. he uses magic.

 it is ambiguous whether [[anadea]] makes it out. we cut here to preserve suspense.

+%% ending to the story from Bard
+Anadea took a deep breath and opened the door to Father Elfeno's study.
+The room was brightly lit, with rays of sun cutting through the musty air, thick with the scent of old parchment.
+Anadea's eyes adjusted to the light, and she saw Father Elfeno sitting at his desk, his head bent over a book.

+"Father Elfeno," Anadea said, her voice soft.

+Father Elfeno looked up from his book and smiled.
+"Anadea," he said.
+"What can I do for you?"

+"I need your help," Anadea said.
+"I've done something terrible, and I don't know what to do."

+Father Elfeno's smile faded.
+"What is it, Anadea?" he asked.

+Anadea took a deep breath.
+"I've been reading forbidden books," she said.
+"Books that are banned by the Sun Church."

+Father Elfeno's eyes widened.
+"Forbidden books?" he asked.
+"What kind of books?"

+"Books about the Dark Powers," Anadea said.
+"Books about the things that dwell in the Davokar Forest."

+Father Elfeno shook his head.
+"Anadea, you mustn't read those books," he said.
+"They are dangerous."

+"I know," Anadea said.
+"But I couldn't help myself.
+I needed to know the truth."

+"The truth is dangerous," Father Elfeno said.
+"It is better to live in ignorance."

+"But I can't live in ignorance," Anadea said.
+"I need to know what's out there."

+Father Elfeno sighed.
+"Very well," he said.
+"I will tell you what I know.
+But you must promise me that you will never tell anyone else."

+"I promise," Anadea said.

+Father Elfeno leaned forward and spoke in a low voice.
+"The Dark Powers are ancient and evil," he said.
+"They were banished from the world long ago, but they are always trying to return.
+They are the source of all the evil in the world."

+"What can we do to stop them?"
+Anadea asked.

+"We can't stop them," Father Elfeno said.
+"We can only hope to contain them.
+The Sun Church is the only thing that stands between the Dark Powers and the world."

+"But what if the Sun Church is not strong enough?"
+Anadea asked.

+"Then the world is doomed," Father Elfeno said.

+Anadea stood up.
+"I need to go," she said.

+"Where are you going?"
+Father Elfeno asked.

+"I'm going to the Davokar Forest," Anadea said.
+"I need to find out more about the Dark Powers."

+"No, Anadea," Father Elfeno said.
+"It's too dangerous."

+"I have to do this," Anadea said.
+"I'm the only one who can."

+Anadea turned and walked out of the study, leaving Father Elfeno sitting at his desk, his head in his hands.
+%%